-$$\nu^f \ge -\delta^b \beta - x^f \mu \tag{15}$$
+$$\nu^f \ge -\delta^b \beta - x^f \mu. \tag{15}$$

 The probability that firm f renews his relationship with lender b is thus given by where $\Phi(\cdot)$ is the normal cdf.
-With the normalization $\sigma_1^2 + \mathcal{W}^2 = 1$, this first-stage estimation equation corresponds to a standard probit model.
+With the normalization $\sigma_1^2 + W^2 = 1$, this firststage estimation equation corresponds to a standard probit model.
 I therefore estimate the coefficients β and μ on lender and firm characteristics via probit regression.
-The measure of bank-specific exposure δ^b is the relative change in lending after the crisis by the firm's pre-crisis syndicate, as described in Section C. The vector of firm observables x^f contains indicators for whether the borrower is public, reports sales over the median, is in the manufacturing sector, has an existing loan that
+The measure of bank-specific exposure δ^b is the relative change in lending after the crisis by the firm's precrisis syndicate, as described in Section I.C.
+The vector of firm observables x^f contains indicators for whether the borrower is public, reports sales over the median, is in the manufacturing sector, has an existing loan that covers the crisis period, and has multiple precrisis loans.
+In addition, I include rich information on terms of the last

-$$\mathbb{P}(\text{borrow from pre-crisis lender}) = \mathbb{P}(\nu^f \ge -\delta^b \beta - x^f \mu)$$ (16)
+$\mathbb{P}(\text{borrow from precrisis lender}) = \mathbb{P}(\nu^{f} \ge -\delta^{b}\beta - x^{f}\mu)$ (16)

-$$= \Phi(\delta^b \beta + x^f \mu) \tag{17}$$
+$$=\Phi(\delta^b\beta + x^f\mu),\tag{17}$$

-33For more compact notation, hereafter I include the aggregate shock μ_0 in the vector of coefficients μ by extending the firm observables x^f to include a constant term.
+33 For more compact notation, hereafter I include the aggregate shock μ_0 in the vector of coefficients μ by extending the firm observables x^f to include a constant term.

-covers the crisis period, and has multiple pre-crisis loans.
-In addition, I include rich information on terms of the last pre-crisis loan: spread, size, whether it was secured by collateral, and whether there were multiple lead lenders or two or fewer participants in its syndicate.
+precrisis loan: spread, size, whether it was secured by collateral, and whether there were multiple lead lenders or two or fewer participants in its syndicate.

 Table II presents the results.
-The normalized marginal effect of pre-crisis lender exposure $\hat{\beta}$ is significant and equal to -3.02.
-The interpretation is that a one-standard-deviation increase in pre-crisis lender exposure decreases the probability of renewing its relationship by 3 percentage points, or about 15% of the average renewal rate.
+The normalized marginal effect of precrisis lender exposure $\hat{\beta}$ is significant and equal to -3.02.
+The interpretation is that a one-standard-deviation increase in precrisis lender exposure decreases the probability of renewing its relationship by 3 percentage points, or about 15% of the average renewal rate.
 The economic and statistical significance of this measure of bank crisis exposure justifies its use in the second stage to estimate the information gap.
 Moreover, public or large firms find it easier to renew their relationship.

 Indentifying β .
 The identification assumption for the first stage is that δ^b is orthogonal to unobservable crisis characteristics of borrower quality and demand ν^f .
 This identifying assumption is common to the literature on the firm-level effects of credit supply shocks.
-The identification threat is that banks that were most-affected by the crisis were matched with corporate borrowers that received a negative shock to their creditworthiness at the same time.
+The identification threat is that banks that were most-affected by the crisis were matched with corporate borrowers who received a negative shock to their creditworthiness at the same time.
 Because the crisis originated in the real estate market, it is plausible that these shocks are orthogonal to banks' corporate loan portfolio.
 Chodorow-Reich (2014) gives a detailed discussion supporting the validity of this assumption in this particular sample.
-Chodorow-Reich and Falato (2019) confirm this result in a different sample of syndicated loans.
+Chodorow-Reich and Falato (2017) confirm this result in a different sample of syndicated loans.
 Nevertheless, I support this assumption in four different ways, replicating a number of these tests.